ABOUT THE PVR

 Does my vessel have to be compliant with every best practice on the PVR before applying or remain listed on the PVR?
 No, the vessel can be listed on the PVR, but the status will be shown as a red X.

 Can small scale coastal fisheries meet the requirements for listing on the PVR?
 Yes, all vessels and gear types are eligible.

 Do I have to list my vessel on the PVR?
 If your vessel supplies an ISSF Participating Company, that company may require that you list your vessel on the PVR.
 Currently, any large-scale purse seine vessels that ISSF participating companies source from must be on the PVR.

 How is compliance with the PVR elements determined?
 The PVR identifies compliance or non-compliance with specific best practices as determined by independent, third-party audits.
 MRAG Americas, a leading fisheries consultancy, conducts a comprehensive scheme of audits according to defined Audit Protocol by gear type: Purse Seine; Longline; Pole & Line, Handline and Troll; and Supply & Tender Vessels.

+What do the symbols on the PVR mean?
 The symbols on the PVR provide the following information based on audit results:

 A green check means the vessel implements the best practice.

 A red mark means that the vessel does not implement the best practice.

 An “In Process” symbol means the vessel’s implementation of a best practice is currently pending verification or further action, subject to the time limits contained in the PVR Terms and Conditions.
 Purchases from a vessel “in process” may result in a non-conformance finding for an ISSF Participating Company during a subsequent MRAG audit unless the purchaser obtains proof of implementation directly from the vessel.